Psalmodicon

-The psalmodicon (psalmodikon or salmodikon) is a stringed musical instrument; the most common variants have a single string.
+The psalmodicon (psalmodikon or salmodikon) is a stringed musical instrument a type of Monochord; the most common variants have a single string.
 It was developed in Scandinavia for simplifying music in churches and schools, and as an alternative to the fiddle for sacred music.
 The instrument could be plucked or bowed.
 Beginning in the early 19th century, it was adopted by many rural churches in Scandinavia; later, immigrants brought the instrument to the United States.

 At the time, many congregations could not afford organs.
 Dance instruments were considered inappropriate for sacred settings, so violins were not allowed.
 The psalmodikon, on the other hand, was inexpensive to build, was not used for dancing, took up little space, and could be played by people with little musical training.
 Its slow, melodic quality worked well with the hymns of the period.
 Examples of older printed music from these churches often have numbers written over the words, corresponding to numbers painted on the fret board of the psalmodikon.
 This system, known as siffernotskrift, allowed players who could not read standard musical notation to accompany hymns.
 As churches saved money for organs, however, psalmodikons became less common; by the late 20th century, they were rarely seen outside museums.
 In later years, however, the instrument was reintroduced by multi-instrumentalist folk musicians.